rhettcmh/orsat/README.md

 ## What is ORSAT and How do I see it?

 ORSAT or the **OR**bital **S**imul**AT**or is a 3D simulation of an N-body interaction due to gravity.
-To run ORSAT clone down the repository and execute
+To run ORSAT clone down the repository and install the dependencies with:

+> pip install -r requirements.txt

+To view a randomly initialized environment, execute:

 > python3 run.py --view

-This will run a random configuration of the N bodies defined in "settings.toml".
-Use the --view flag anytime you wish to see the program running live, a little like this...
+You should see the program running live, a little like this...

 <img src="ORSATv0_1.gif">